TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 ## UX and UI Design

 The owner of the company tasked me with designing and implementing a colourful, snappy, and to the point website.
 I agreed that this was best fit for their, and their user needs.
 The company itself is self-explanatory.
 They host football training in English for children (company based in Sweden).
 The website needed to reflect this, and did not need to create an informational overload for the user of the website.
-The owner required a website to detail prices, locations, and for parents to sign their child(ren) up to join the fun.
+The owner required a website to detail prices, locations, and for parents to sign their child up to join the fun.

 With this in mind, it was clear that the website required colourful imagery, bold colouring, and minimal text content.
 All content had to be 'to the point' and quickly at hand for the user.